 Marc-André Roy, MD, MSc (epidemiology), FRCP

-Associate professor, Department of Psychiatry and Neurosciences, Faculté de Médecine de l'Université Laval
+Full professor, Department of Psychiatry and Neurosciences, Faculté de Médecine de l'Université Laval

 Innovative approaches to treating psychosis and schizophrenia

 Regarding pharmacological treatments, he is conducting studies of the impact of long-acting injectable antipsychotics and clozapine in a real-life clinical setting, including the management of their side-effects.
 He also uses large population registries to examine the impact of these treatments as well as the patterns of their use.
 In addition to comparing pharmacological methods, Dr. Roy has also been involved in studies to determine the efficacy of various other non-pharmacological approaches, such as cognitive remediation or cognitive-behavioral psychotherapy.

 Doctor Roy is a psychiatrist and a clinical scientist whose project focuses on schizophrenia and related psychoses, particularly on the development and assessment of new approaches in the treatment of early psychoses and on a better understanding of the comorbidity within psychosis disorders.
 Most of his research and clinical activities take place at the Clinique Notre-Dame des Victoires, an early intervention program for psychotic disorder (CIUSSS-Capitale Nationale).